rossedman/capi-argocd-controller/README.md

 ## Setup

-I used [this blog](https://kubernetes.io/blog/2021/06/21/writing-a-controller-for-pod-labels/) for reference
+Below I am setting up a controller that will watch for cluster-api resources using the `operator-sdk` framework.
+This provides us with a scaffolding and testing framework to ensure our controllers work as expected and generates tons of boilerplate code for us.
+First, let's install the `operator-sdk` tool

 ```
 brew install operator-sdk
 ```

 Below, I'm creating a controller and referencing types that exist in CAPI.
 I am also skipping the creation of those resources because CAPI creates them for us.
+This is generating a controller without CRDs.

 ```
 operator-sdk init \